Home | Blog Index | Blog Archives | Christianity & Faith Essays

-2020 chase blog kickoff
+2020 storm season blog kickoff

-Planned chase operations this year should, Lord willing, be normal: one or more trips to the Great Plains as tornado-favorable weather systems move through, as well as coverage of severe storms and tornadoes locally here in the lower Midwest.
+Planned operations this year should, Lord willing, be normal: one or more trips to the Great Plains as tornado-favorable weather systems move through, as well as coverage of severe storms and tornadoes locally here in the lower Midwest.

 Now, let's take our first look at upcoming weather patterns for the first weeks of meteorological spring.

 GFS 500mb pattern forecast for March 4

 Right off the bat, we have a system moving through the southern third of the country, which will bring storms - some severe - to parts of the lower Midwest and South from Sunday through Wednesday as mostly-meager Gulf moisture is drawn north in advance of this upper wave.
 While this wave is certainly not long-distance expedition-worthy, there is a good chance it will bring some thunderstorms as far north as St. Louis tonight (Sunday).
 This promises to be enough to get me out locally on the season's first lightning expedition.

 Beyond midweek, a split-flow jet stream pattern looks to dominate the continental USA for the following 10 days or so, with the southern stream far enough south to effectively barricade deeper Gulf moisture from returning northward.
 Aside from the aforementioned storm chances in the Deep South, the first part of March 2020 looks to be very quiet as models show now.
 As a result, chances for a Plains storm photography expedition will start off very low, something that is quite typical for March, as you problably know if you've followed this blog for very long.
 April is typically the time we'll start seeing some real signs of life out there, though history tells us to always be on the lookout for a March surprise.

 The following table charts the probabilities for a Plains storm photography expedition taking place for the date ranges shown:

 |2020 Plains Storm Expeditions - Probabilities as of March 1|

 This web site is made possible by support from CIS Internet.